 What Does a Neuropsychological Evaluation Involve?

-For a comprehensive neuropsychological evaluation, Dr. Paull generally meets with you for three appointment sessions.
+For a comprehensive neuropsychological evaluation, Dr. Paull generally meets with you for four appointment sessions.
 During the first session, she will complete an intake and gather background information.
 She will then begin the testing, which typically is completed across two different days and takes approximately 5 hours in total.
 With your permission, information also will be gathered from outside professionals who are working with your child.
 A separate feedback session will be arranged, during which Dr. Paull will provide you with verbal results of the assessment.
 A written report will then follow, which you will be able to share with your child’s physician(s), school personnel, and any therapists working with your child, if you choose to do so.
-Please be assured that Dr. Paull will be available throughout - and after - the process to answer any questions you may have.

 What Does the Cost of the Evaluation Cover?